lara-unb/CoopRobo/docs/source/mobile/pioneer/model/kinematics.rst

 ------------------

 The inverse kinematics problem is the opposite of the forward problem.
-The problem aims to solve the following question: "What are the controls needed to reach the desired pose?".
+The problem aims to solve the following question: "Given the desired pose, which are the controls needed to reach the desired pose?".
+We already know the relationship between the velocity and

 .. math::
    \left[ \begin{array}{c} \dot{\phi_1} \\ \dot{\phi_2}\end{array} \right] = g(\dot{\xi_I})